Let’s get to this week’s questions. We are starting with a question on scoliosis exercises.

 “If you can’t explain it simply, you don’t understand it well enough.” – Albert Einstein

 I would suggest going with Effective Exercises for Scoliosis.

-Muscle Imbalances Revealed can be advanced for someone with no fitness or health background, plus Effective Exercises for Scoliosis relates to the challenge you are having.
+Muscle Imbalances Revealed can be advanced for someone with no fitness or health background, plus Effective Exercises for Scoliosis relate to the challenge you are having.

-The manual is written for fitness professionals but I know what will be most beneficial will be the 12 week exercise program.
+The manual is written for fitness professionals, but I know the most beneficial will be the 12-week exercise program.
 I tell you what to do and have photos and descriptions of each of the exercises, plus I am always easy to reach if you have a question.

 Congratulations on taking control of your health and seeking out solutions.